filethis/ft-user-interactions-demo/README.md

 By default, an HTML project page is built from the ../README.md file.
 You may create your own Markdown source file, if you like.
-Put it here and change the "PROJECT_PAGE_SOURCE" variable at the top of the ../Makefile to point to it.
+Put it here and change the "DOC_PAGE_SOURCE" variable at the top of the ../Makefile to point to it.